-I wanted to know God more.
+To know God more.

 What does your prayer life look like?

-At this point in the story, his wife casts blame on God and urges her husband to do the same.
+At this point in the story, his wife casts blame on God and urge her husband to do the same.
 Put yourself in her shoes.
 In one day you lose all of your babies who you nursed and held tightly in your arms.
 You become homeless without a single belonging to your name.
 You are hungry, forced to beg outside of the town dump.
 Riches to rags in a matter of minutes.
 Your worse nightmare becoming your new reality.

 How would you respond?

 As we ponder the book of Job, one must wonder, “Is it possible to love God and God alone?
 Is He truly all that I need?”
 Could I live without lattes and pedicures and an occasional shopping spree?
-Could I bear the thought of losing my home, and all of my financial security?
+Or bear the thought of losing my home, and all of my financial security?
 Could I stand being ugly…to the point where no one even recognized me…or would I bow my head in shame and dismay?
 And what if I lost my family?

 Would I still be able to say, “God, I love you more than anything?”

 The only way Job survived such catastrophic events was by living a life of prayer.
 We watch his faith mature and his view of God expands in the book of Job.
 A man who once was filled with grumbling and complaining is moved to confession and repentance.
 Further, a man who repeatedly makes his appeal before the Lord becomes overwhelmed in awe with the presence of God.

 We see Job move away from merely a head knowledge of who God is towards a personal, intimate relationship.
 That is to say, God is no longer someone Job only reads about in the books of the Law.
 Instead, God is someone Job personally knows and has experienced.
 Job loves God.

 but now my eyes have seen you.”